 From linear equations to elliptic equations, from triangles, rectangles to complex topological entities, a mathematician's road is endless.
 It never ceases to amaze me how we can effctively make use of applied mathematics and mathematical analysis as a tool to model physical as well as biological problems.

-My research explores the intersection of differential equations and mathematical ecology, with a particular focus on analyzing population dynamics to support species conservation efforts and enhance our understanding of epidemiology.
 My current research interests include exploring and developing innovative mathematical techniques and models for cancer progression dynamics, with an emphasis on advancing personalized cancer therapies.

 • Master of Science (Mathematics) (2018-2020): Indian Institute of Technology(IIT), Gandhinagar, India.